mrreyes512/Find-Your-Why/notes.md

 # Find Your Why - Notes

+Yarr... these be my notes from "Find Your Why"

 ## Start With Why - Chapter One

 All businesses, organizations, and careers operate on three levels: (1) **WHAT** we do, (2) **HOW** we do it, and (3) **WHY** we do it.